TelemetryDeck/docs/basics/activation.md

 - **Weekend vs. weekday balance**: Indicates whether activation requires focused time or fits into busy schedules
 - **Recent trends**: Help identify if timing patterns are changing over time

-**How to read your data:** In this example, the Hour of Day chart shows peak activations around 12-1 PM and 5-6 PM, which would suggest users activate during lunch breaks and after work hours when they have focused time to explore the app.
-The Day of Week chart shows Friday with the strongest activation performance (34 users) and Sunday with the lowest (21 users), indicating a weekday preference for activation.
-If you see similar patterns in your data, it would suggest users are more likely to experience your app's core value during structured time periods.
-You could then time your Onboarding prompts and feature introductions for weekday lunch periods and early evenings when users are most engaged.
+**How to read your data:** IIn this example, the Hour of Day chart shows activation peaks around 12–1 PM and 5–6 PM.
+This suggests users activate during lunch breaks and after work, when they have time to focus.
+The Day of Week chart shows Friday with the highest activation (34 users).
+Sunday has the lowest (21 users).
+This points to a clear weekday preference.
+If you see similar patterns, users likely reach your app’s core value during structured times.
+You can then time onboarding prompts and feature hints for weekday lunches and early evenings, when engagement is highest.

 ## Activation by device & platform